Lisbon revisited (updated April 2024)

 Cais das Colunas (Praça do Comércio)

-Everyone likes to sit at Cais das Colunas (Praça do Comércio)
+Everyone likes to soak up the sun and the views at Cais das Colunas (Praça do Comércio)

 Sardine-mania

 Speaking of the erotic, let’s talk food.
 Close by on Rua do Arsenal near Cais do Sodre you will find one of my favourite shops in town, the Loja das Conservas, which displays and sells a mind-blowing assortment of canned tuna and sardines amongst other fishy delicacies.
 I dare you to come out of this shop empty handed.
 Another such shop – A Conserveira de Lisboa – is located downtown in Rua dos Bacalhoeiros.
-There’s just no escaping the canned sardines in Portugal.
+There’s just no escaping the holy sardine.

 Loja das Conservas